 Okay.
 Prepare to be shocked.
 Here it is: I eliminated our free email newsletter.
 Yes, I totally did.
 Right now, you’re wondering why I did this and silently berating me.
 However, allow me to explain.
 Everybody has heard it, “the money is in the list”.
 The marketing industry religiously adheres to that idea but the reality does not.
 Ask yourself, which of the following is more engaging: email or social media?
 Before you answer that, I want you to think about something: People are more emotionally invested in social media and apps than email.
 People use social media for more than just messaging.
 Email can only be used for email messaging and that is it.
 It’s a limited user experience.
 Social media is a different animal.
 It’s totally different from email.
 Email has effectively been deprioritized and it has been relegated to an authentication measure.
 Still, so many people say that email is king.
 Well, there is a new king now.
 That king is the mobile app.
 Right now, most people use social media via a mobile app.
 This is why I mentioned social media earlier.
 The social media experience is what has given rise and longevity to social media.
 That experience is being tremendously enhanced by mobile apps.
 Social media is an experience that you can take with you and tap into whenever you wish…because of mobile apps.
 There are multi-million dollar companies whose sole business model is based on a mobile app, not email.
 Hopefully, you’re starting to get the picture that I am painting here.
 To help you out, let’s compare marketing to a deck of cards.

-Oh sh!t…..don’t get me started on browser push notifications.
+Oh sh!t… don’t get me started on browser push notifications.
 That would be too much for you to handle after reading this post.
-So, again, because I care about your experience, inside of our mobile app is a free report that explains why browser push notifications are also more effective than email.
 When you combine the power of a mobile app with that of browser push notifications, what you have is a formula for marketing success that the one-dimensional email experience is incapable of delivering.
-LEARN MORE
+[LEARN MORE]

 .:Diez Mansour-Dehghan, CEO:.